Karish gas field: Disputes involving the field

 In November 2019, Tsabar Gas and Oil filed a 600 Million NIS lawsuit against Energean claiming that Energean did not abide by its agreements with Tsabar involving Karish and that Energean had denied Tsabar its fair share.
 Tsabar asserts that it played a role in enabling Energean to purchase the rights to the field.
 Energean responded that Tsabar's claims were baseless.

 In October 2020, Lebanon claimed that a 550-square-mile area also containing the Karish gas field should be part of its exclusive economic zone in addition to an already disputed 330-square-mile area.
 In November 2020, Israel rejected Lebanon's position out of hand.
 To that end, Israeli Energy Ministry CEO Udi Adiri sent a letter to Energean CEO Shaul Tzemach clarifying that the ministry has been instructed that no talks should be held with Lebanon on areas outside the disputed waters mentioned in the guidelines deposited with the United Nations in 2011.

 After years of indirect negotiations between the two parties, mediated by the United States and diplomat Amos Hochstein, Israeli and Lebanese negotiators reached a deal on the disputed area on October 11, 2022.
 The text of the deal states Israel is to maintain control of Karish, while Lebanon will be given control of the Qana gas prospect.
+Subsequent exploratory drilling completed in October 2023 failed to find commercial quantities of gas in the Qana prospect.